In the modern-day world of digital marketing, clicks mean a lot. But what means even more is the right kind of clicks.

 2. Create relevant content with context

-Don't be afraid to be direct in the language which you use in your campaigns, especially when space is at a premium.
+Don't be afraid to be direct in the language you use in your campaigns, especially when space is at a premium.
 Speak directly to your target audience by addressing a common problem or want: 'Where Do You Want to Travel to?' or 'Are You Sure That Your Dream Home Isn't Affordable?'

 3. Create calls to action